MP Estate Planning UK

 Asset TypeInheritance Tax TreatmentReporting Requirement

-CryptocurrencySubject to inheritance tax if estate value exceeds nil-rate bandMust be reported to HMRC
+CryptocurrencySubject to IHT at 40% if estate value exceeds the nil rate bandMust be valued at date of death and reported to HMRC on the IHT return

-Traditional Assets (Cash, Property)Subject to inheritance tax if estate value exceeds nil-rate bandMust be reported to HMRC
+Traditional Assets (Cash, Property, Investments)Subject to IHT at 40% if estate value exceeds the nil rate bandMust be valued and reported to HMRC on the IHT return

 Conclusion and Final Thoughts